 How to prepare for your first counselling session

 So – you’ve finally plucked up the courage to book your first session with me at Acorn therapy.
 You’ve struggled to deal with your problem by yourself.
-Sometimes it is painful to admit to yourself that none of the strategies you’ve tried so far have helped.
-Despite all effort the problem is still there, and it hasn’t gone away – in fact, if anything, it might feel worse.
+Sometimes it is painful to admit to yourself that none of the strategies you’ve tried so far has helped.
+Despite all effort, the problem is still there, and it hasn’t gone away – in fact, if anything, it might feel worse.
 You now have butterflies in your stomach as you wait for your first counselling session with me.

 Thoughts like these are going around in your mind:

 ‘I bet he’ll just tell me I’m making a fuss about nothing.’